Why Kaiser Permanente? Members Say it Best

 Routine Screening Saved My Life

 I’ve never been extracted from a battlefield, or rescued from a burning building, or pulled from icy waters, but I do know the feeling of someone saving my life.
-That’s what my Group Health team did for me in 2011.
+That’s what my Kaiser Permanente team did for me in 2011.

-In March 2011 I had a routine pap test with Linda Radka, an advanced registered nurse practitioner at the Group Health Medical Centers Silverdale clinic.
+In March 2011 I had a routine pap test with Linda Radka, an advanced registered nurse practitioner at the Kaiser Permanente medical offices Silverdale clinic.
 I wasn’t worried.
 I’d never had an “iffy” result, and cancer didn’t run in my family.
 After my pap test, Linda asked me to come back for a biopsy.
-Then I had a second biopsy with Group Health Physicians Ob/Gyn doctor Mark Cook.
+Then I had a second biopsy with Washington Permanente Medical Group Ob/Gyn doctor Mark Cook.
 The diagnosis was endometrial cancer.

 I was stunned by the diagnosis, but glad that the cancer was operable.
 In May, I met with Mark Doherty, my Virginia Mason surgeon, and my hysterectomy was done in June.